Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 Each machine is connected to the network via IoT sensors, providing a potential entry point for intrusion into the company’s IT system.

-The interconnection between these two worlds, if managed insecurely, can create significant vulnerabilities.
 For instance, a targeted IT attack could serve as a gateway to compromise OT systems, jeopardizing production and employee safety.

 To mitigate these risks, SMEs should adopt the following measures: